CGI partnered with Racing Victoria to develop an online voting platform and website to attract a new, younger audience to the racing industry.

 Racing Victoria’s goal of building fan engagement for the All-Star Mile was conducted through Salesforce Marketing Cloud (SFMC).
 CGI had previously partnered with Racing Victoria to improve their SFMC capabilities by teaching them how to build customer journeys for their subscribers.
 These journeys helped elevate the engagement levels with Racing Victoria which enabled them to send consistent multi-channel messaging to new audience’s generated by the All-Star Mile.

 A final voting tally of 135,097 was a remarkable result during a summer that was devastated by unprecedented bushfires.
 Racing Victoria offered their support to the bushfire crisis by pledging to donate $1 for every vote received.
-In addition, they also donated all 93 horse nomination fees of $500 totaling $46,500 to the Good Friday Appeal.
+In addition, they also donated all 93 horse nomination fees of $500 totalling $46,500 to the Good Friday Appeal.

 The project referenced in this case study was delivered by Unico, which CGI acquired in March 2022.